duck-dynasty/duckbot/tests/README.md

 and how to deal with it.

 ## @commands.command
-Passing `self` as an argument to a command method breaks in tests.
+For some reason, including `self` as a parameter to a command method breaks in tests.
+Without `self`, the bot itself fails.
-The decorating function doesn't seem to pass `self` when you call the method directly (the bot, presumably, invokes the command through different means).

 In order to test a `@command` method, delegate all the work to a new method and have the `@command` method do nothing else.